apache/echarts-doc/en/option/partial/data-id-desc.md

 {{ target: partial-data-id-desc }}

-ID of this data item, ID of each data must be unique.
+ID of this data item, which should be identical.

-This is optional, if no ID is assigned, then name will be the ID, if name does not exis either, then the index of this data item would do the job.
+This is optional.
+If no ID is assigned, then name is used as ID.
+If name doesn't exis, then index of this data item is used.